withdavid/Dnitro/README.md

 This project was developed only for educational purposes.

-Any unlawful or illegal act done through this tool is your entire responsibility.
+Any unlawful act done through this tool is your entire responsibility.